What’s that sound?

 T he first step in creating any workflow is the most crucial.
 Without it, the rest of the steps in creating your workflow will be of no use to you.

 Because if you don’t have a data management plan in place, then you run the risk of losing all your photos, presets, actions, templates, work files, documents, and more!

 So, what good is it to take the time to create a workflow if you’re not going to protect your files?

-Since you’re reading this, I imagine your images (and presets and actions and your sanity, etc..) are important to you.
-Am I right? (this paragraph is an excerpt from the premium version – the Lightroom Workflow Made Easy ebook)
+Since you’re reading this, I imagine your images (and presets and actions and your sanity, etc..) are essential to you.
+Am I right?

 So, it only makes sense to do your data management workflow, get it up and running BEFORE you do anything else.
 Only when you’ve completed this step should you move on to the next step.